qlrd/qlrd/README.md

 ### Hi there 👋

-I’m currently working on [Selfcustody organization](https://github.com/selfcustody) with the [KruxInstaller](https://github.com/selfcustody/krux-installer), and all my repos are based on spread [Krux](https://selfcustody.github.io/krux) firmware;
+I’m currently working on [Selfcustody organization](https://github.com/selfcustody) with the [KruxInstaller](https://github.com/selfcustody/krux-installer).

+Almost all my repos are based on spread [Krux](https://selfcustody.github.io/krux) firmware (but can be there some other things related to development for bitcoin).

 - Nostr pubkey: npub1kyglvayh649etnjf2jznlynsrx0uz63vaehuc2pjhwdtj9vph88qyvph68